1992 Windsor Castle fire: Planning

 On 7 June 1994, details of the restoration project were announced.
-The architectural firm Donald Insall Associates was appointed by the Royal Household to take overall charge of the restoration, with Sidell Gibson dealing with the reconstruction of St George's Hall and the design of the new Lantern Lobby and Private Chapel.
+The architectural firm Donald Insall Associates was appointed by the Royal Household to take overall charge of the restoration, with Sidell Gibson responsible for the reconstruction of St George's Hall and the design of the new Lantern Lobby and Private Chapel.
 More than half the damaged and destroyed rooms, including the State and Octagon dining rooms, were to be restored as original.
-There were to be new designs for the St George's Hall ceiling (with steel reinforcing beams in the roof) and East Screen, as well as the Queen's Private Chapel and the Stuart and Holbein Rooms.
-However, only the Queen's Private Chapel and several modern rooms were to be restored in a modern style.
+New designs were planned for the ceiling of St George's Hall (with steel reinforcing beams in the roof) and the East Screen, as well as the Queen's Private Chapel and the Stuart and Holbein Rooms.
+Only the Queen's Private Chapel and several modern rooms were to be restored in a contemporary style.

-Designs were submitted to a Restoration Committee, whose chairman was Prince Philip, Duke of Edinburgh and deputy chairman was Charles, Prince of Wales.
-Members included the David Ogilvy, 13th Earl of Airlie (Lord Chamberlain); Sir Hayden Phillips (Permanent Secretary of the Department of National Heritage); Norman St John-Stevas, Lord St John of Fawsley (Chairman of the Royal Fine Art Commission); Sir Jocelyn Stevens (Chairman of English Heritage); Frank Duffy (President of the Royal Institute of British Architects); and three senior palace officials.
+Designs were submitted to a Restoration Committee, chaired by Prince Philip, Duke of Edinburgh, with Charles, Prince of Wales, as deputy chairman.
+Members included David Ogilvy, 13th Earl of Airlie (Lord Chamberlain); Sir Hayden Phillips (Permanent Secretary of the Department of National Heritage); Norman St John-Stevas, Lord St John of Fawsley (Chairman of the Royal Fine Art Commission); Sir Jocelyn Stevens (Chairman of English Heritage); Frank Duffy (President of the Royal Institute of British Architects); and three senior palace officials.

-The fire, catastrophic though it was, presented the opportunity for some major new architectural work.
-Although criticised by some people who thought it lacked imagination, the architects believed that, given the history of the building and the surviving fabric, the new work had to be Gothic.
+The fire, catastrophic though it was, presented an opportunity for significant new architectural work.
+Although criticised by some who felt the designs lacked imagination, the architects argued that, given the history of the building and the surviving fabric, the new work had to be Gothic.